Absolute-Solar/SDK/README.md

 <a>https://www.dialect.to/</a><br>

 # Features
 1.)
-CryptoSun Token Management: Transfer CSN, check balances, and interact with token accounts.
+CryptoSun Token Management: Transfer CSN, check balances, and interact with token accounts. <br>
 2.)
-Staking: Lock CSN to earn rewards and contribute to network stability.
+Staking: Lock CSN to earn rewards and contribute to network stability. <br>
 3.)
-(Future) Governance: Participate in community-driven decision-making.
+(Future) Governance: Participate in community-driven decision-making. <br>
 4.)
 (Future) Energy Trading: Trade excess solar energy in a decentralized marketplace.

 # Installation